 Isabel Taylor is a singer-songwriter whose foundation in 60s and 70s acoustic folk music informs her musical style and songwriting.
-Her debut CD, Awake Again, was released in June 2016 and reached number 15 on the folk DJ charts in January 2017.
+Her songs are personal, yet universal and relatable — she delivers them with a clear, confident voice.
+Her debut CD, Awake Again, released in June 2016, reached number 15 on the Folk DJ chart in January 2017.

 Based in Chapel Hill, NC, Isabel Taylor started singing at local open mics in 2010, accompanying herself on guitar.

 For several years, she has performed at local venues, festivals, and private events in the Triangle (NC) and on the coast, both solo and accompanied by fellow musicians.
 A native of Buffalo, NY, singing has been a passion of hers since childhood, and songwriting has become a way of personally expressing her views on life and love.